 Please refer to Server Installation for the steps necessary to download and install AllegroGraph for either the TAR.GZ or RPM method of installation.

-Once installation is complete and the initial configuration file has been created (as described in the installation document), you must set up a catalog to hold your replicated repositories, as described in Server Configuration and Transaction Log Archiving.
+Once installation is complete and the initial configuration file has been created (as described in the installation document), you must set up a catalog to hold your replicated repositories, as described in Server Configuration and Control and Transaction Log Archiving.
 Add a new Catalog Definition to your Primary's configuration file to setup Transaction log retention/archiving policies.

 <catalog Replicants> Main /path/to/main TransactionLogRetain replication # TransactionLogReplicationJobName * # TransactionLogArchive /path/to/tlog/archive </catalog>